Hungerford Primary Academy takes its responsibility of keeping children safe very seriously.

 • In any conflict between the needs of the child and those of the parents or professionals, the needs of the child must come first.

 It may be helpful for Parents to know that we report any obvious or suspected case of child abuse – which includes non-accidental injury, physical neglect, emotional abuse and/or sexual abuse.
 This procedure is intended to protect children at risk and we take the view that when there are grounds for suspicion, it is better to be safe than sorry.
 This does mean that the school risks upsetting some parents by reporting a case which, on investigation, proves unfounded.
 In such circumstances, it is hoped that parents, appreciating how difficult it is for the school to carry out this delicate responsibility, would accept that the school acts in what we believe to be the child’s best interests.

 The Designated Safeguarding lead in the school is: Rhian Futcher

-Please view our Safeguarding Policy for a comprehensive look at how we protect our children at Hungerford.
+Please view our Safeguarding and Child Protection Policy for a comprehensive look at how we protect our children at Hungerford.